 Cat Show Halls are so much fun and can be hectic!

-Exhibitors will participate in four separate, concurrently running individual show rings.
+Exhibitors will participate in six separate, concurrently running individual show rings on Saturday and Sunday 15th and 16th May 2021.

 During the day, each Judge will handle each and every kitten and cat that is entered in the cat show.
 Each ring is its own “mini-show” and the outcomes in one ring do not have bearing on the results in any other.
 Many judges will talk about the cats they are handling.
 Feel free to have a seat, and listen!
 While near the Judging Area, please do not speak loudly, or do anything that may distract the Judge, or the cat being judged.